tonyastro77/diet-plan-frontend/README.md

 ### Deployment

-You can check this webpage deployed [here:](https://fathomless-fortress-72861.herokuapp.com)
+You can try this webpage deployed on Heroku [here:](https://fathomless-fortress-72861.herokuapp.com)